jaruizes/jaruizes.github.io/_drafts/Angular-Routing-II.md

 > Indicates that a class can implement to be a guard deciding if a route can be deactivated.

+So, this guard is "executed" over the current path when a navigation action to a other path is required.

 Using this interface is a little bit trickier than _CanActivate_ because is declaring a generic type in its definition:

 ```typescript